SciDev5/SciDev5/README.md

 #### *I may change my username once I finally have a good idea for it*

+## What I am doing:
+I am currently doing an internship at my local High School to create web apps for them.
+I am also working on several personal projects as a hobby.

 ## What I can do:
 - Confidently known languages:
     - JavaScript/TypeScript